 3. Gym pad

-Some people like using gym mats because they are easy to transport and fold up easily.
+Some people like using gym mats because they easily transport and fold up.
 Maybe most of them have their gym mats for lying around.
 Plus they offer a lot of cushioning and insulation from the cold ground.

 4. Yoga mat